 Can pets eat Sausage?

+Avoid sausage.
+It is a processed, high-fat, high-sodium product that often contains onion or garlic.
+If an accidental taste occurs, keep it tiny and monitor for GI upset.
 Sausage is processed ground meat formed into links, patties, or crumbles and seasoned with salt, spices, and curing ingredients.
-It is sold fresh, smoked, cooked, and cured in many varieties.
-Most sausages are high in fat and sodium.
+Sold fresh, smoked, cooked, and cured in many varieties.
 Common recipes include garlic, onion powder, pepper blends, sugar, and smoke flavor.
-Breakfast sausage, bratwurst, chorizo, and cured sticks can differ in heat and richness but all remain processed products.
-These ingredients often drive pet intolerance.
-Sausage is frequently served with buns, sauces, and greasy drippings from grills or skillets.
-Even small bites may combine fat, salt, and seasoning.
-Repeated sharing can add unnecessary calories quickly.
-Cured sausage sticks and snack links are especially dense in sodium and should be treated as off-limits for routine pet treats.
-For pets, avoid sausage when possible and keep any accidental taste tiny, plain, and infrequent.
+Breakfast sausage, bratwurst, chorizo, and cured sticks all remain highly processed.
+Often served with buns, sauces, and greasy drippings.
+Cured sausage sticks are especially dense in sodium.

 S